fheavii/Car_Sales_Analysis/README.md

 ## 💡 Closing
 <p align="justify">
 This project highlights how <b>Excel</b> can be a powerful tool for <b>business analytics and visualization</b>, even without advanced BI software.
-It showcases my ability to design data-driven dashboards that turn raw data into meaningful insights for decision-making.
+It showcases my ability to design data driven dashboards that turn raw data into meaningful insights for decision making.
 Thank you for visiting this project!
 Feel free to ⭐ the repository or reach out for feedback and collaboration.
 </p>